drsanjayagal/financial_volatility_data/README.md

 ## 📊 Overview
 This repository contains the complete dataset and code for reproducing the results of:
-**"A Novel Hybrid Deep Learning Framework for Volatility Prediction in Financial Markets"**
+**"A Hybrid Deep Learning Framework for Volatility Prediction in Financial Markets"**

 ## Dataset Structure